 6 km / 1.5 hrs / 150 m

 The Four Lakes Trail Loop is a nice, easy, undulating loop through lush, mossy forest.
 This version passes by four lakes that are all glassy and scenic on a calm day.
 Stump Lake and Alice Lake, in particular, will offer excellent views with Mount Garibaldi in the backdrop on a clear day.
+Edith Lake and Fawn Lake are more about the lake and forest views.

 Plus, I think we saw a beaver.